Ornithology: Rise to popularity

-from the pioneering illustrated handbooks of Frank Chapman (ornithologist) to the classic Field Guide to the Birds by Roger Tory Peterson in 1934, including the Birds from the West Indies published in 1936 by Dr James Bond (ornithologist) - the same who inspired the amateur ornithologist Ian Fleming in naming his immortal literary spy.
+from the pioneering illustrated handbooks of Frank Chapman to the classic Field Guide to the Birds by Roger Tory Peterson in 1934, to Birds of the West Indies published in 1936 by Dr. James Bond - the same who inspired the amateur ornithologist Ian Fleming in naming his famous literary spy.

 The interest in birdwatching grew in popularity in many parts of the world, and the possibility for amateurs to contribute to biological studies was soon realized.
 As early as 1916, Julian Huxley wrote a two-part article in The Auk, noting the tensions between amateurs and professionals, and suggested the possibility that the "vast army of bird lovers and bird watchers could begin providing the data scientists needed to address the fundamental problems of biology."
 The amateur ornithologist Harold F. Mayfield noted that the field was also funded by non-professionals.
 He noted that in 1975, 12% of the papers in American ornithology journals were written by persons who were not employed in biology related work.

 Organizations were started in many countries, and these grew rapidly in membership, most notable among them being the Royal Society for the Protection of Birds (RSPB) in Britain and the Audubon Society in the US, which started in 1885.
 Both these organizations were started with the primary objective of conservation.
 The RSPB, born in 1889, grew from a small Croydon-based group of women, including Eliza Phillips, Etta Lemon, Catherine Hall and Hannah Poland.
 Calling themselves the "Fur, Fin, and Feather Folk", the group met regularly and took a pledge "to refrain from wearing the feathers of any birds not killed for the purpose of food, the ostrich only exempted."
 The organization did not allow men as members initially, avenging a policy of the British Ornithologists' Union to keep out women.
 Unlike the RSPB, which was primarily conservation oriented, the British Trust for Ornithology was started in 1933 with the aim of advancing ornithological research.
 Members were often involved in collaborative ornithological projects.
 These projects have resulted in atlases which detail the distribution of bird species across Britain.
 In Canada, citizen scientist Elsie Cassels studied migratory birds and was involved in establishing Gaetz Lakes bird sanctuary.
-In the United States, the Breeding Bird Surveys, conducted by the US Geological Survey, have also produced atlases with information on breeding densities and changes in the density and distribution over time.
+In the United States, the Breeding Bird Surveys, conducted by the United States Geological Survey, have also produced atlases with information on breeding densities and changes in the density and distribution over time.
 Other volunteer collaborative ornithology projects were subsequently established in other parts of the world.